Kahdeg-15520487/culsim/IMPLEMENTATION_PLAN.md

 ## Project Overview
 CULSIM is a Chinese cultivation mythology-inspired incremental game with roguelike elements.
 This plan outlines the implementation of all core systems including cultivation, elements, combat, reincarnation, artifacts, alchemy, and life events.

+**UI Platform**: The game will be implemented as a web-based application, served as a static webpage on GitHub Pages.
+All UI components will be built using HTML, CSS, and JavaScript/TypeScript, with no server-side dependencies.

 ## Phase 1: Core Architecture & Foundation (Weeks 1-4)

 ### 1.1 Project Setup & Core Architecture